Academic Support Network

 Athletics and Fitness

-In addition to the Freshman Intramural Program, there are a number of ways in which students can participate in athletics and fitness.
+In addition to the First-Year Intramural Program, there are a number of ways in which students can participate in athletics and fitness.
 First-year students live within five minutes of two of Harvard’s largest recreational facilities, the Malkin Athletic Center and Hemenway Gymnasium, while many others are also within a short distance.
 In addition to offering 42 varsity-level sports, Harvard also boasts a vibrant club sports atmosphere as well.
 Undergraduate students are also admitted free of charge (with student ID) to all Crimson competitions at home, though the ticket office is a great resource for questions.

 Harvard has a network of campus services that support students.
 ID Services, for instance, distributes and replaces student IDs.
 The Student Receivables Office (SRO) works in conjunction with the Financial Aid Office (FAO) to process student term bills, scholarships, loans, and tax forms.
 Transportation Services is responsible for parking on campus as well as the various shuttles (including the M2) and the tracker system.
 Harvard University Mail Services (HUMS) oversees the Science Center Mail Room but can also forward student mail during breaks and absences.
 The Harvard International Office provides services, ranging from visas and health insurance, to Harvard’s international students and scholars.

 First-year students engage in a range of extracurricular activities.
-The introduction to extracurricular life at Harvard is at the Student Activities Fair during Opening Days, but beyond that the Office of Student Life oversees over 400 student organizations ranging from a cappella groups to the First-year students engage in a range of extracurricular activities.
+The introduction to extracurricular life at Harvard is at the Student Activities Fair during Opening Days, but beyond that the Dean of Students Office oversees over 400 student organizations ranging from a cappella groups to the First-year students engage in a range of extracurricular activities.
 The introduction to extracurricular life at Harvard is at the Student Activities Fair during , Harvard’s student government.
 Other organizations exist for student involvement including Harvard Student Agencies (HSA), which manages student-run dry cleaning and dorm essentials; the Institute of Politics (IOP), which brings to campus prominent public servants; the Phillips Brooks House Association (PBHA), Harvard’s public service organization that includes the Public Service Network and the Center for Public Interest Careers; and the Office of BGLTQ Student Life, which is a resource for students of all sexualities.
 Many functions and student group meetings occur in the Student Organization Center at Hilles (SOCH), and policies (including publicity) for student groups are available in the handbook.

 Health, Wellness, and Safety